CodigoMatriz/AZ900/AZ-900/04_general_security_network_security_features.md

 Able to have a centralized view of security alerts with the ability to dismiss false alerts, investigate further, remediate alerts manually or use an automated response with _workflow automation_.

 Workflow automation uses Azure Logic Apps and Security Center connectors to trigger by a threat detection alert or Security Center recommendation.
 Can configure the logic app to run an action like send an email or post a message to a Microsoft Teams channel (I prefer Slack).

+# Detect and Respond to Security Threats by Using Azure Sentinel

+Large scale security management can benefit from a dedicated security information and event management (SIEM) system, which aggregates security data from different sources that support an open-standard logging format.

+## Azure Sentinel capabilities

+Azure Sentinel is Microsfot cloud-based SIEM.

+* **Collect cloud data at scale**
+Collect data across all users, devices, applications and infrastructure (on-premise / cloud)
+* **Detect previously undetected threats**
+Minimize false poisitives by using Microsoft's comprehensive analytics and threat intellifence
+* **Investigate threats with artificial intelligence**
+Examine suspicious activities at scale, tapping into years of cybersecurity experience from Microsoft
+* **Respond to incidents rapidly**
+Use built-in orchestration and automation of common tasks

+## Connect Your Data Sources